numpy/numpy.org/content/en/installing-python-and-numpy-guide.md

 ### Beginning users

-On all of Windows, macOS and Linux:
+On all of Windows, macOS, and Linux:

-- Install [Anaconda](https://www.anaconda.com/distribution/) (it install all
+- Install [Anaconda](https://www.anaconda.com/distribution/) (it installs all
   packages you need and all other tools mentioned below).
 - For writing and executing code, use notebooks in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/index.html) for